BNS Nirbhoy

-BNS Nirbhoy was a Type 037-class submarine chaser of Bangladesh Navy.
+BNS Nirbhoy was a Type 037-class submarine chaser of the Bangladesh Navy.
 She served the Bangladesh Navy till 2022.

 Career

-BNS Nirbhoy was commissioned to Bangladesh Navy on 1 December 1985.
+BNS Nirbhoy was commissioned into the Bangladesh Navy on 1 December 1985.

-In November 2008, BNS Nirbhoy along with BNS Abu Bakr and BNS Madhumati intercepted Myanmar Navy ships at a disputed region of Bay of Bengal where they were supporting an exploration of oil and gas fields.
+In November 2008, BNS Nirbhoy along with BNS Abu Bakr and BNS Madhumati intercepted Myanmar Navy ships in a contested region of the Bay of Bengal where they were supporting exploration of oil and gas fields.

-She was decommissioned from the Bangladesh Navy service on 19 January 2022.
+She was decommissioned from the Bangladesh Navy on 19 January 2022.

 Electronics

 The ship used a Pot Head radar as primary electronics.
 It was a surface search radar which was effective in performing mine laying operations.
 For ASW operations, she used Chinese SJD-3 telescoping high frequency active sonar.
-Instead of being fixed to the hull, SJD-3 had a telescoping arm, so when not in use, the sonar was stored in the hull and when deployed, the sonar was lowered into water several meter below the hull, thus increased detection range by avoiding buffeting generated by the hull.
+Instead of being fixed to the hull, SJD-3 had a telescoping arm, so when not in use, the sonar was stored in the hull and when deployed, the sonar was lowered into water several meter below the hull, thus increasing detection range by avoiding buffeting generated by the hull.